todun/workshop-temp/Lab-Guide.md

 9\.
 You should now be on the CloudWatch Logs console page looking at the log streams for your Lambda function.

 10\.
-As data is sent to the SNS topic, it will kick off your function to consume the messages.
+As data is sent to the SNS topic, it will trigger your function to consume the messages.
 The blueprint you used simply logs the message data to CloudWatch Logs.
 Verify that events are showing up in your CloudWatch Logs stream with Zombie Sensor messages from the Intel Edison.
-When you have confirmed that messages are showing up, now you need to get those alerts into the Chap application for survivors to see!
+On the **Monitoring** tab for the function (as you did in Step 8), click the link **View logs in CloudWatch**.
+When you have confirmed that messages from Intel are showing up, now you need to get those alerts into the Chat application for survivors to see!

+**HINT:**
-**HINT:** You'll want to edit your Lambda function to communicate with the **/messages** endpoint in API Gateway, which sends the messages to the **Messages** DynamoDB table so that the chat room can see the alerts when Zombies are detected.
+You'll want to edit your Lambda function to communicate with the **/messages** endpoint in API Gateway, which sends the messages to the **Messages** DynamoDB table so that the chat room can see the alerts when Zombies are detected.
+Modify your Lambda function to finish this section using the skills you've learned so far with Lambda!

-**If you are unable to complete this section and would like the solution with the complete Lambda function to finish this lab, please continue reading**.
+**If you are unable to complete this section and would like the solution with the complete Lambda function to finish this section, please continue reading**.

 **Solution with Code**